 Many lessons are driven by student interest, so the topics may change from year to year.

-STEAM stands for Science, Tech, Engineering, Art and Math.
-The idea is that these subjects need to be learned and practiced together.
-Eagle Creek's K-6 students have STEAM classes 3-4 times per week.
-More importantly, their core teachers use the skills to complement their regular lessons.
+STEAM stands for Science, Tech, Engineering, Art and Math, which we learn and practice together.
 For example, if we are shooting off rockets (science), then we are measuring how far they go (math), changing the design so they will go further (engineering) and keeping track of our attempts on a spreadsheet (tech).
-Here are just some of our STEAM lessons:
+Here are some of our STEAM lessons:

 Goals of all STEAM classes